Actipro/WPF-Controls/Documentation/topics/microcharts/getting-started.md

 ## Add Assembly References

-First, add references to the "ActiproSoftware.Shared.@@PlatformAssemblySuffix.dll" and "ActiproSoftware.MicroCharts.@@PlatformAssemblySuffix.dll" assemblies.
+First, add references to the `ActiproSoftware.Shared.@@PlatformAssemblySuffix.dll` and `ActiproSoftware.MicroCharts.@@PlatformAssemblySuffix.dll` assemblies.
 The assemblies should be located in the appropriate Program Files folders.
 See the product's Readme for details on those locations.

 ## Add the MicroXYChart Control